Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ![AR-vosKiniSLAManimations](images/AR-vosKiniSLAManimations.png)

-.
-- Remember the axes for a prefab can vary depending on how it was made.
+Remember the axes for a prefab can vary depending on how it was made.
 You may have to play around with a rotation animation to find which axis and what angle works to make the figure stand correctly on the grid.
-- Play with the
+- Play with the rotate animation to see how the figure behaves.
+Use the following settings so it animates slowly, and repeats so that you have time to understand what you are seeing.
+  - Change **Length** to **10** seconds
+  - Change **Persist** to **No.**
+  - Change **Repeat** to **Yes.**
+  - Change **From** to **0.**
+- Don't forget to **SAVE** and then [force close](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingARpoiseApp.md#troubleshooting-force-closing-the-app) the app, so you get a full refresh!

+Once you understand what you are seeing, try changing the axes:
+- Try x=1 instead of x=-1.
+What happens?
+- Then try the other axes, setting first 0,1,0 and then 0,0,1.
+Take time to look at each setting by itself.

 ## Next Steps: